leticiaraujo1/rain-drops/README.md

 <h1>RainDrops</h1>

 RainDrops is a Python program created using the Pygame library, designed to simulate a rain experience on your computer screen.
-As the program runs, blue particles cascade down the screen, mimicking the appearance of raindrops, accompanied by a gentle rain sound in the background.
+As the program runs, blue particles cascade down the screen, simulating the appearance of raindrops, with a gentle rain sound in the background.

 <h2>Usage</h2>